 Emotions & Self-Care

-- Counselor / Therapist / Psychologist: It's okay to seek outside support, and you can talk to a professional therapist, counselor, or psychologist through the Counseling Center for free or in the local community.
-Learn more about Support from Hobart and William Smith.
+- Counselor / Therapist / Psychologist: You can talk confidentially to a counselor at the on-campus Counseling Center free of charge.
+It’s okay to seek outside support and talk to a professional therapist, counselor, or psychologist in the local community.

 - Crisis Centers: Crisis centers are places dedicated to supporting survivors of sexual assault or abuse and often provide counseling, support programs, legal referrals, and access to advocates (also called Rape Crisis Centers).
 Find a center near you: Support In the Area.